The Challenge: We often use praise to uplift or thank others.

 - If you have a “fixed” mindset you believe that people’s abilities and talents are fixed traits – in other words, that you have a certain amount of skills and that you can’t do much to change or improve upon them.

-- If you have a growth mindset you believe that, with practice, we can improve our abilities and learn new skills.
+- If you have a growth mindset you believe that, with practice, you can improve your abilities and learn new skills.
 You are more likely to challenge yourself and to try to improve your skills.

 For example, one study shows that students who believe (or are taught) that intellectual abilities can be developed (as opposed to being characteristics that are fixed) are more likely to succeed in challenging classes and show high achievement through tough transitions.